codekidX/pyloki/README.md

 PyLoki
 ------

-A scalable instance associated module for logging and querying in Grafana Loki
+A scalable instance associated module for logging and querying(alpha) in Grafana Loki

 ## Get Started